Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Toast.md

     root.Add(utilityBasicToast);
     ```

-Following output is generated when the toast is created using property:
+Following output is generated when the toast is created using style:

 ![Toast](./media/toast.gif)

 ## Create with defined styles

-You can define a style based on the user experience (UX) and then use this style to ceate a toast.
+You can define a style based on the user experience (UX) and then use this style to create a toast.

 1. Define a custom style: